orstavik/JoiEvents/docs/6_TouchGestures/Problem1_sloppy_fingers.md

 Sloppy fingers is the problem accidentally touching the screen with an additional finger.
 You solve this problem by triggering gestures using both `touchstart` and `touchend` events.

-Many of the muscles and nerves that control finger movement are not isolated to one finger, but affect multiple fingers at the same time.
+Most of the muscles and nerves that control finger movement are not isolated to one finger, but affect multiple fingers at the same time.
 The muscles controlling the ring finger in particular are bound to both the pinky and middle finger.
 Adjacent fingers can therefore move unintentionally.